 The story of Godiva's naked ride certainly grabbed the attention of later writers and artists.
 The story has been painted numerous times, and many of the most important paintings, including works by John Collier, Edwin Landseer and Alfred Woolmer, are on display in the Herbert Museum in Coventry.

-The earliest artistic impression of the event comes in a 14th century stained glass window in Holy Trinity Church in Coventry.
+The earliest artistic impression of the event comes in a 14th-century stained glass window in Holy Trinity Church in Coventry.
 The window originally bore the inscription.
 'I Luriche for the love of thee Doe make Coventre tol-free'.
-Unfortunately the window was removed in 1775 and only a few fragments remain in the church.
+Unfortunately, the window was removed in 1775 and only a few fragments remain in the church.

 Interestingly, images of Godiva proliferated in Coventry in the aftermath of the Reformation, when overtly Catholic imagery was banned.
-Godiva came to symbolise civic freedom, and Coventry held regular Godiva Procesions from 1678.
+Godiva came to symbolise civic freedom, and Coventry held regular Godiva Processions from 1678.
 During these processions civic dignitaries including the Mayor, Aldermen, and city guild members proceeded through the streets, following the imagined route taken by Godiva on her famous ride, accompanying a man dressed as St George, men in black armour, and a girl on horseback clad in a flesh-coloured costume.
 The processions had a lot in common with medieval mummers plays.